MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/array-class.md

 The least significant component of the extent of this section.

 *_InputIterator*<br/>
-The type of the input interator.
+The type of the input iterator.

 *_Src*<br/>
 To object to copy.